TetsuGuy/foodAsNumber/README.md

 #### Why not use other technology like image-recognition?

 The reason i stuck to QR-Codes is that they are in this case self-contained pieces of information.
 That means everything i need is the QR-Code and a small decoder that creates a nutritional chart from it.
 Image Recognition is constantly evolving and there would probably be a need to transfer the image to a server for analysis.
 I want the whole system to work offline.
 Then there are NFC tags which work, but im sure that printing on a surface is easier and more environmentally friendly than producing a plastic chip to glue somewhere.

+#### What if there is no NuCo on my food ?

+A cool benefit of this system being so simple is that everyone could make their own NuCos.
+It would be easy to make a NuCo Generator App or Website that lets you put in all information and get a high resolution QR Code back to put on your food.

+Let's make some Mac and Cheese.

+The basic ingredients are macaroni, cheese and milk.
+Since all of those have packaging, just scan the NuCo, weigh and prepare the meal.
+Its a family portion, so you get a total of 3000 calories.
+Now you either have the choice to divide your food by, lets say, 3 and know its 1000kcal each.
+Or you could save that info in a NuCo supported system (NuCo Scale, Calorie App).
+You could print out the code and put it on the tupperware you give to your fellow dieting-buddy (if you want to sabotage the dieting efforts by giving them Mac and Cheese).
+Sure, it would be easy to just note the kcal of the whole meal and then use common sense and some first grade mathematics to figure out how many calories a certain food has but the real benefit of the NuCo here is that it also includes all info about the composition of the food (sugar, vitamins, fat, etc.).